Last Updated on November 12, 2021

 Creamfields – they produce a small number of feta products, and they’re all made with pasteurized milk.

 Apetina – since it’s still not printed on their label, pregnant women still consistently ask: is Apetina feta pasteurized?
-The good news is that Apetina DO use pasteurized milk in their feta and other products, as confirmed by their customer services rep on Facebook.
+The good news is that Apetina DO use pasteurized milk in their feta and other dairy products, as confirmed by their customer services rep on Facebook.
 I’ve posted this below, with personal information redacted.

 Odysea – my own personal favorite, it’s an authentic PDO feta from Greece that is made with pasteurized sheep and goat’s milk.